PGCE with QTS Secondary Art and Design (School-based)

 You'll be assessed through various assignments and classroom practice against the standards specified by the Secretary of State for the award of Qualified Teacher Status (QTS).
 Your final assessment will be marked against the DfE Teachers' Standards.

-You'll complete two school-based placements that you'll need to organise before starting the course.
+You'll complete two school-based placements in UK schools that you'll need to organise before starting the course, at least one of which needs to be in England.
+To qualify for QTS you'll need to spend at least 50% of your placement time in an English school.
 You may be already employed by a school as a Teaching Assistant or Support Member of staff.

 Trainee teachers are supported in schools by their Class Mentor (Primary) or Subject Mentor (Secondary), who is their day-to-day contact and supporter in school during placement.